Why Letting Go Is So Hard—and Why Pain Is What Finally Moves Us

 Maybe it was about finally arriving home to yourself.

-And if you are ready to begin that journey with support — Soma Sessions is a gentle place to start.
-And if you are ready for a longer, deeper commitment to yourself, Nourished was created for exactly that.
+If you are ready to begin that journey with support — Soma Sessions is a gentle place to start.